The French Imperfect Tense: How to Describe Incredible Past Journeys

 Things to keep in mind

-When forming the imperfect, you’ve got two parts: your nous stem and your endings.
-You probably think you have the stem thing on lock right now, since it’s just the nous form—for every verb but être, but make sure you are confident with those spellings.
+As you’ve seen, when forming the imperfect, you’ve got two parts: your nous stem and your endings.
+You probably think you have the stem thing on lock right now, since it’s just the nous form—for every verb but être, but make sure you’re confident with those spellings.

 Well, that would make the stem étudi- (careful, not étud-).
 If our stem is étudi-, when we mix in part two (our endings) then we’re stuck with:

 Tu étudiais (You were studying)

 Nous étudiions (We were studying)